pranabekka/pranabekka.github.io/content/drafts/objects-is-modules.md

 Makin' methods from plain ol' funcs, no interface.

-Just import functions for a type as methods on it when the module is imported.
+Just import functions for a type as methods on the type when the module is imported.
 That's what the other systems are doing
 --- objects, interfaces, traits, what have you.